 The approach to collecting data is interviewing.
 Enumerators distribute data using Google Forms to respondents.
-Filling in the questionnaire is described via a Likert scale into five points: score 1 = strongly disagree (minimum) to score 5 = strongly agree (maximum).
-Each statement submitted has its own specifications according to the indicators.
-The data were dissected with partial least square-structural equation modelling (PLS-SEM).
+Filling in the questionnaire is described via a Likert scale into five points: score 1 = strongly disagree (minimum) to score 5 = strongly agree (maimum).
+Each statement submitted has its own specifications according to the dissected with partial least square-structural equation modeling (PLS-SEM).
 PLS-SEM is enabled to partially explore the relationship between variables.
-There are five stages in PLS-SEM, including the outer model (reliability and validity), inner model (path coefficient), fit model, effect size, and coefficient of determination.
+There are five stages in PLS-SEM, is using the outer model (reliability and validity), inner model (path coefficient), fit model, effect size, and coefficient of determination.